icekoda/SD-FinalProject/Deliverable-2/Deliverable-2.md

 ### Constraints
 1. The system must be able to run on hardware ranging in power, and monetary cost.
 Cheap in cost, and power.
 Should be able to run on a raspberry pi
 2. Must follow open source model, must allow user to implement into their own applications or hardware.
+3. Must be able to run with, or without networking.